phihdn/go-data-structures/README.md

 ## Available Data Structures

 1. **Binary Search Tree** - A tree data structure with the key in each node being greater than all keys in the left subtree and less than all keys in the right subtree
+2. **Hash Table** - A data structure that uses a hash function to map keys to values for efficient lookup
-2. **Linked List** - A linear collection of elements where each element points to the next
+3. **Linked List** - A linear collection of elements where each element points to the next
-3. **Stack** - A LIFO (Last In First Out) data structure that supports push and pop operations
+4. **Stack** - A LIFO (Last In First Out) data structure that supports push and pop operations
-4. **Queue** - A FIFO (First In First Out) data structure that supports enqueue and dequeue operations
+5. **Queue** - A FIFO (First In First Out) data structure that supports enqueue and dequeue operations
-5. **Trie** - A tree-like data structure used for efficient storage and retrieval of strings, commonly used for autocomplete and spell checking
+6. **Trie** - A tree-like data structure used for efficient storage and retrieval of strings, commonly used for autocomplete and spell checking

 ## Running Tests